ibrahim-s/linkLibrary/readme.md

 *	And using the filter control there, you can filter the links that contain specific words or phrases in the library.
 *	Stand on the link you want in this list, and press the context menu.
 *	From there you can add, edit, move link to another library, remove that link or all.
-*	Now do you want to import a json library, or export any library as json or html file, Yes you can
+*	Now do you want to import a json library, or export any library as json or html file, Yes you can, and moreover if you want to import whole firefox bookmarks as json, you can do that also.
 *	For instance to export a library, stand on the library you want to export and press the contact menu, arrow down once to Export library as, choose the type of file you want to be exported, json or html and press enter.
 *	A dialog will open to choose the folder you want to export to, choose folder and press enter or navigate to select folder button and press on it.
 *	That's it, an information message will be displayed telling you that the library has been exported, congratulations.